 KNOWLEDGE OF:

-• Modern office practices, methods, and computer equipment and applications related to the work.
+• Modern office practices, methods, computer equipment and applications related to the work.

 • English usage, grammar, spelling, vocabulary, and punctuation.